 What rights do shareholders have to dissent or object to a going-private transaction?
-How may dissenting shareholders challenge a going-private transaction?
 How do acquirers address the risks associated with shareholder dissent?

 As explained in question 1, it is quite common for an acquirer to launch a tender offer and, after the successful completion of the tender offer, to obtain a super majority shareholders' approval of the targeted listed company to squeeze out minority shareholders.